 The colorful boats and the tranquility of the fishing village of Marsaxlokk (pronounced Marsashlok) have made it one of my most favorites places in Malta.

 The village is small, and there isn’t much to see beyond the boats in the port and Marsaxlokk’s Parish Church, but I still think it’s worth the visit.

 If you’re feeling hungry, you can find countless restaurants along the promenade.
 I had some delicious pasta at La Nostra Padrona Restaurant, which also serves fresh seafood.

-From Marsaxlokk, you can take a short boat ride to St. Peter’s Pool (you’ll see signs while walking alongside the port), a natural swimming pool with crystal clear water.
+From Marsaxlokk, you can take a short boat ride to St. Peter’s Pool (you’ll see many boat tour signs while walking alongside the port), a natural swimming pool with crystal clear water.

 Getting from the Blue Grotto to Marsaxlokk: Again, to save time, I decided to take a taxi.
 It should cost about 20 Euros (again, I know it’s not cheap), but it only takes about 15 minutes instead of an hour and a half.
-The alternative is to take bus 201 from the Blue Grotto the airport (yes, the airport) and bus 119 from there to Marsaxlokk.
+The alternative is to take bus 201 from the Blue Grotto to the airport (yes, the airport) and bus 119 from there to Marsaxlokk.
 Other bus routes include even more switches and take more time.

 Getting from Marsaxlokk back to Sliema: Bus 81 goes from Marsaxlokk to Valletta’s bus terminal.
-From Valletta, you can take either a bus (13,14,15 or 16) or the ferry back to Sliema.
+From Valletta, you can take either a bus (13,14,15, or 16) or the ferry back to Sliema.